ntaklive/moodle_quiz_solver/quiz_tools/questions_json_joiner/jsons_to_join/readme.txt

-Put here some jsons parsed by 'questions_parser'
+Put here some jsons parsed by 'questions_parser'.